ViewComfy/ViewComfy/README.md

 ## Installation and demo

-After installing ViewComfy, you will be able to connect it to your local installation of ComfyUI, or the workflows deployed on [ViewComfy cloud](https://www.viewcomfy.com/).
+After installing ViewComfy, you will be able to connect it to your local installation of ComfyUI, or workflows deployed on [ViewComfy cloud](https://www.viewcomfy.com/).

 You can also skip the installation by using the web-hosted version of the [ViewComfy app editor](https://editor.viewcomfy.com/).
 When using the web-hosted version of the editor, you will need to first deploy the workflow on ViewComfy cloud and connect the app with the API endpoint to your workflow.